Here are a few resources for degree and registration planning, including sample plans below!

 BS Option II: Nutritional Sciences

-Nutrition Research Requirement: See your Degree Audit and Human Ecology Advising Center website for more info about course options.
-It's helpful to consider these options before Senior year:
+Nutrition Research Requirement: See Degree Audit for info about options.
+Encouraged to consider before Senior year!

-- NTR 355 Undergraduate Research requires pre-approval with a faculty member's lab in order to register.
-See NTR Faculty Research labs here and registration instructions here.
+- NTR 355 Undergraduate Research requires pre-approval with a faculty member's lab to register.
+See NTR Faculty Research labs and registration instructions here.

 - "Wet lab" labs (ex. cancer cell research) might require you to be involved with the lab for multiple semesters due to training that may be needed.
-Plan to reach out sooner rather than later if interested in this type of lab and expect to maybe volunteer before doing it for 355 credit.
+Plan to reach out sooner rather than later!

 - BIO 325L Genetics Lab is another potential option, however this is typically reserved for BIO majors during registration.
-Graduating Seniors can talk to their advisor about requesting a seat during registration for their final semester.
-Check Course Schedule to confirm available flags.
+Graduating Seniors can talk to their advisor.

 BS Option III: Nutrition and Public Health